 There are positives and negatives to the Unplugged version of Robo Recall.
 Epic Games had to severely limit the graphics to port the game to the Quest, but aggressively fighting robots is more fun when you're untethered from your PC.
 While the game may look slightly better on the Quest 2, we don't have any news on an enhanced patch to the game, which still runs on version 1.0 for now. —Michael Hicks

 Space Pirate Trainer is a fast-paced arena shooter styled after an 80s arcade cabinet, and it'll give you a serious workout without ever feeling like work.
 Colorful enemies swarm in the sky around you, so pick up a gun and shoot them as fast as you can.
-Dual-wield pistols and switch between attack types to wreck enemies that much faster, or use a shield in your off-hand and reflect lasers back at them while shooting from behind cover.
+Dual-wield pistols and switch between attack types to wreck enemies that much faster, or use a shield in your off-hand and reflect lasers at them while shooting from behind cover.
+It launched in 2016 but got a graphical boost for the Quest 2.

 It's like the first time you saw The Matrix, but you're Neo